- Due to legislative changes affecting VSL, VET Student Loans are now referred to as VETSL debts.

 - You are studying the approved course primarily at a campus in Australia.

 - You have been assessed by your approved course provider as academically suited to undertake the approved course on the basis of either:

 - providing your Australian Year 12 Certificate; OR

 - providing evidence of successful completion of an Australian Qualifications Framework Certificate IV or higher qualification (where the language of instruction is English); OR

-- displaying competence at Exit Level 3 in the Australian Core Skills Framework in both reading and numeracy through an approved Language, Literacy and Numeracy test.
-You will complete this test at The Australian Ballet School.
+- displaying competence at Exit Level 3 in the Australian Core Skills Framework in both reading and numeracy through an approved Language, Literacy and Numeracy test (to be completed at The Australian Ballet School).

-- In addition, your approved course provider must reasonably believe you show competence in completing the course.
+- Your approved course provider must reasonably believe you show competence in completing the course.